spesmilo/electrum-docs/seedphrase.rst

 that future versions of Electrum must ship with the exact same wordlist, in order to be able to read old seed phrases.

-BIP39 was introduced two years after Electrum, in a way that broke compatibility with existing Electrum seeds, because nothing was done to prevent collisions.
+BIP39 was introduced two years after Electrum.
 BIP39 seeds include a checksum, in order to help users figure out typing errors.
 However, BIP39 suffers the same shortcomings as early Electrum seed phrases:

  - A fixed wordlist is still required.
 Following our recommendation, BIP39 authors accepted to derive keys and addresses in a way that